lucasbiz/lucasbiz/README.md

 - 🤝 I’m looking for help with **JavaScript and Python**

-- 👨‍💻 All of my projects are available at [lucasbiz.github.io/portfolio/](lucasbiz.github.io/portfolio/)

-- 📫 You can contact me in **lucaasbizteixeira@gmail.com**

 - ⚡ Fun fact: **My first but unfinished Graduation was in Agronomy**

 <h3 align="left">Connect with me:</h3>